pwtsai/pwtsai.github.io/ABOUTME.md

 201701.
 Technical Program Committee, the IEEE International Conference on Systems, Man, and Cybernetics, 2017.

 * Review Activities
+1. Journal of Information Security and Applications, 2018.
-1. IEEE Transactions on Network and Service Management, 2018.
+201808.
+IEEE Transactions on Network and Service Management, 2018.
 201801.
 ICT Express, 2018.
 201701.
 IEEE Access, 2016, 2017, 2018.
 201603.
 Journal of Network and Computer Applications, 2016, 2017, 2018.